AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW.md

 np.dot(array, array) # Matrix multiplication
 {% endhighlight %}

 *A short word about comments in Python: Whenever you want to write a command inside one of your scripts you use a "#".
 Everything after this symbol in the same line gets ignored by Python.
-Usually a comment is used to provide additional information about what a certain part of your script does.*
+Usually a comment is used to provide additional information about what a certain part of your script does.
+Therefore, use them extensively to make everything easy to read and understand.*

 We can also do stuff, which is no real math, but interesting from a programming stand point: